← UAS SkyCheck|All Posts|FAQ

 How to Read and Use NOTAMs for Drone Operations

 NOTAMs -- Notices to Air Missions -- are official FAA advisories that affect flight operations.
-Every Part 107 pilot must check NOTAMs before every flight.
+Every drone pilot should check NOTAMs before every flight.
 Here is how to find them, read them, and apply them.

 LAANCAirspace